-If you can fit two nights into the fasting period, it has enormous benefits.
-In the end, you are already sleeping about 16 hours of the fasting period, leaving only 20 hours to fast actively.
+It has enormous benefits if you can fit two nights into the fasting period.
+In the end, you are already sleeping about 16 hours of fasting, leaving only 20 hours to fast actively.

 If you fast over two nights, the 1-day fast extends to a fasting period of at least 36 hours.
 For example, this corresponds to the time from dinner to breakfast the day after next.

 This way, you can benefit more from the anti-aging effect of autophagy and burn body fat much more efficiently for energy.
-To nullify this effect with a snack cannot be the goal of the effort.
+To nullify this effect with a snack cannot be the effort’s goal.

 We will take a closer look at the 5:2 diet for more details on small meals during fasting.

 Especially for athletes and people who don’t want to restrict themselves daily, a 36-hour or 1-day fast with the following schedule is a popular option on a rest day:

 - Eating window: rest of the week

 In the standard version of the 5:2 Diet, calorie intake is limited to 500 calories per day for two days per week (two meals of 250 calories each).

 You eat as usual for the remaining five days of the week.
 For example, you could eat only 500 calories daily on Tuesday and Friday and normally eat Wednesday through Sunday.

 For this reason, in the 5:2 Diet, you practice 36-hour fasting with a small meal twice a week.
 Eventually, you are turning a 6:1 into a 5:2 plan.